0

 half lemon, preferably organic, well-scrubbed

-3 – 4 handful of washed green leaves – arugula, rocket, little gem, mizuna, etc. (try to combine various leaves while balancing the more bitter ones with crisp and tender leaves.)
+3 – 4 handfuls of washed green leaves – arugula, rocket, little gem, mizuna, etc. (try to combine various leaves while balancing the more bitter ones with crisp and tender leaves.)

 1 small/120g zucchini, sliced into thin rounds (the small zucchini have the best flavour)